LU-election-tracker/election2016/README.md

 # election2016

-Materials to track the poll results for the 2016 election.
+A framework with an accompanying website to track the 2016 primary and general elections.